Making Your Starter

 What is happening?

-The fermentation of the fruit encourages the ascendency of specific micro flora such as lactobacilli bacteria and wild yeast.
-The bacteria ferment sugars and starches and help produce the food supply for the yeast as well as the signature sour flavour.
+The fermentation of the fruit encourages the ascendency of specific micro flora such as lactobacilli bacteria and those wild yeasts with a symbiotic relationship with the bacteria.
+The bacteria ferment sugars and starches and help produce the food supply for the yeast as well as the signature “twangy” flavour.
 By-products are metabolised by the yeast which produces carbon dioxide gas, which leavens the dough.
 This process is not the same as some so called sourdough breads which use additives to imitate the characteristic sour smell and flavour of traditional sourdough bread.
 In traditional sourdough bread, the bacteria and yeasts actually breakdown the flour converting it into components that the human digestive system is more attuned to and capable of absorbing.
-Modern breads that use additives to simulate traditional breads do not break down these components of flour and can lead to irritations and has been associated with the onset of gluten intolerance or coeliac disease.
+Modern breads that use additives to simulate traditional breads do not break down these components of flour and can lead to irritations and has been associated with the onset of gluten intolerance and coeliac disease.

 How to keep your starter healthy